-In the first of a series of interviews with Pangeanic's key R&D and technology product team, we discover the "inside" view of our developers and visionaries as experts.
-In this new interview, we talk to Manuel Herranz, CEO of the company to tell us about some of the new developments the company is working on.
+In the first of a series of interviews with Pangeanic's key R&D and technological product team, we discover the "inside" opinions of our developers and visionaries as experts.

-Manuel, what are the innovations you are working on at NLP?
+Manuel, what are the innovations you are working on in NLP?

-There is one very good thing about working in Natural Language Processing and that is that the field is very broad.
-Within Artificial Intelligence, I would say that it touches on "very human" areas that we are all familiar with: language, its meaning, trying to solve its ambiguities and polysemies in machine translation, listening to us and helping us through personal assistants.....
-However, many challenges remain ahead of us.
+There is one really good thing about working in Natural Language Processing and that is the fact that the field is very broad.
+I would say that AI touches on "very human" areas that we are all familiar with: language, its meaning, trying to solve its ambiguities and polysemies in machine translation, listening to us, and helping us through personal assistants...
+However, many challenges remain.

 Why is this important and what impact does it have on society?

-Speaking of third and fourth implications, let's imagine judicial processes, where evidence is available to prosecutors and parties much faster and with, let's call it, "industrial" metrics.
+Speaking of third and fourth implications, let's imagine judicial processes, where evidence is available to prosecutors and parties much faster and with, let's say, "industrial" metrics.
 Those slower court processes can become more agile processes, which has an impact on the quality of life of citizens.
-AI, and within it PLN, are here to make our lives easier and better.
+AI, and within it NLP, are here to make our lives easier and better.

-Can you give us other more concrete examples?
+Can you give us any other more concrete examples?

-I can't reveal more about our work, but it's no surprise that we will have pre-trained models and will also work with clients to customize models for specific tasks or specific data sets.
+I can't reveal more about our work, but it is no surprise that we will have pre-trained models and will also work with clients to customize models for specific tasks or specific data sets.